CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 both running as root (but with a configured zshell for users specified at runtime as well) is available at TODO: LINK TO PUBLIC IMAGE.

-The tags are `run-latest-root` and `dev-latest-root` for the runtime and development images respectively.
+The tags are `amd64-cuda-run-latest-root` and `amd64-cuda-dev-latest-root` for the runtime and development images respectively.
 You can use your favorite container runtime to run these images.

 They have an entrypoint which installs the project with pip